Mach's principle and the origin of the quantum phenomenon: Inertial mass and its dependence on the background objects

-where $\delta S=\frac{1}{2}mc\epsilon K^{2}\int dt\left(\frac{d\zeta}{dt}\right)^{2}$.
+where $\delta S=\frac{1}{2}m K^{2}\int dt\left(\frac{d\zeta}{dt}\right)^{2}$.

-Therefore, the actual action from the Machian model is not same as the action from standard classical mechanics.
-If we calculate the equation of motion from standard classical mechanics then we cannot get the actual value of momentum and the energy of a particle because there is one more dimension yet to be fixed, and the actual energy and the momentum will depend on that particular dimension also.
+Any calculation of the equation of motion from standard classical mechanics, can not provide total momentum or energy of a particle because there is one more dimension yet to be fixed.
 Suppose a particle is going from point $A$ to point $B$.
 By minimizing the action, the path of the particle from one place to another can be found out.
-If it is considered that the background dimension fluctuates randomly due to random events in the universe, then if a particle goes from $A$ to $B$ for $n$ number of times then it will go through $n$ different paths.
-Therefore, this will cause a quantum mechanics like behaviour for the particle motion.
-The next section is about this statistical behaviour of the particles motion.
+If it is considered that the background dimension fluctuates randomly due to random events in the universe, then if a particle goes from $A$ to $B$ for $n$ times then it will go through $n$ different paths.
+This leads to the quantum mechanical behavior in its motion.